zsquareplusc/mpy-repl-tool/README.rst

 docs: https://mpy-repl-tool.readthedocs.io/en/latest

-Transfer files via Python REPL (Read Eval Print Loop).
+Transfer files via Python REPL (Read Evaluate Print Loop).
 This tool was developed to transfer files from and to MicroPython boards.

 This is yet an other tool, there are now several similar tools but not all have the same features.

 Key features of this one:

-- ``detect`` serial ports and micropython boards.
+- ``detect`` serial ports and MicroPython boards.
 - ``run`` temporary scripts.
 - ``pull`` get files and directories from the target filesystem.
 - ``push`` files and directories on the target filesystem.
-- ``mount`` target as filesytem (FUSE).
+- ``mount`` target as filesystem (FUSE).
 - ``--interactive`` mode (terminal).
+- set RTC
-- All of the above, and more, via the serial REPL connection to a micropython board.
+- All of the above, and more, via the serial REPL connection to a MicroPython board.

 Usage
 =====
 Here is the output of ``python3 -m there --help``::

     usage: __main__.py [-h] [-p PORT] [-b BAUDRATE] [-c COMMAND] [-i]